 2. For switching voltage regulator- It is the most preferred voltage regulator as it is more efficient than the series type of voltage regulator.
 This type of voltage regulator is termed a switching voltage regulator as it contains a switch that is used to turn ON and OFF the voltage regulator.
 By using the switch, the required average current is delivered in periodic pulses to the load.
 It operates on the DC voltage supply and the outer voltage is very high.
 The switching voltage regulator is used when the power efficiency is critical.

 Characteristics of the Switch power supply1.
 The most important characteristic of any switch power supply is the amount of power transmitted to the user device.
 In the switch power supply, the power transmitted across the device is in discrete pulses.
 Here, the flow of current is not in the steady flow.

 4. Operating frequency- It generally operates at 20 Kilo Hz and even faster.
-We should be very careful while using the switch power supply because the device is quite complex compared to another type of voltage regulators such as series or linear voltage regulator.
+We should be very careful while using the switch power supply because the device is quite complex compared to other types of voltage regulators such as a series of linear voltage regulators.
 We should also be very aware of electromagnetic and radio frequency interference while using it.

 5. The important characteristic of a switch power supply is that it allows the use of a small transformer, inductors, and capacitors.
 The main function of a small transformer is that it usually splits the magnetic circuit into two separate return ways on either side of the magnetic core.